-(Seguin) – The Marion boys basketball program is headed to the UIL regional semifinals for the first time in school history after pulling away late to beat district rival Schulenburg 56-45 in the 3A Region IV quarterfinals Tuesday night at Seguin’s Goldie Harris Gym.
+(Seguin) – The Marion boys basketball program is headed to the UIL regional semifinals for the first time in school history after pulling away late to beat district rival Schulenburg 56-45 in the 3A Region IV quarterfinals Tuesday at Seguin’s Goldie Harris Gym.

 Marion led by as many as nine in the third quarter and took a six-point cushion, 43-37, into the fourth period.
 Schulenburg, who fell to the Bulldogs twice during the District 27-3A regular season, rallied to within a single point, 46-45, midway through the final frame.